Nathan Buckley: Collingwood Football Club

+Geelong Football Club

+After losing the Melbourne head coaching position to Steven King, Buckley joined Geelong for the 2026 season as an assistant coach.
+Buckley would also continue to work as an analyst at Fox Footy.

 Media

 Buckley has made several appearances on The Footy Show as a panelist.

 He was the central character in an advertising campaign by wireless broadband provider Unwired.

-Following his retirement as a player, Buckley was a commentator for the Seven Network and radio station 3AW for the 2008-09 seasons.
+Following his retirement as a player, Buckley was a commentator for the Seven Network and radio station 3AW for the 2008–09 seasons.

 He made an appearance as a celebrity racer at the 2008 Australian Grand Prix in Melbourne, in which he came second overall.

 Beginning in 2022, Buckley will present the live program Best on Ground on Fox Footy as well as commentating matches for the network.

+Buckley joined On The Couch with Garry Lyon and Jonathan Brown every Monday night.

+In January 2022, Buckley appeared as a contestant on the eighth season of Network 10's I'm a Celebrity...Get Me Out of Here!
+Australia, ultimately finishing in third place behind winner Dylan Lewis and runner-up Brooke McClymont.

 Personal life

 Buckley was involved in the AFL "Laws of the Game" or Rules Committee until he controversially resigned.

 On 31 December 2002, Buckley married Tania Minnici.
 On 4 December 2020, Buckley and wife Tania jointly announced they have separated after 18 years of marriage.
 Buckley and Minnici have two sons; Jett Charles, who was born on 22 December 2006 and Ayce Dominic, who was born on 21 September 2008.
 Buckley has been in a relationship with girlfriend Alex Pike, who herself broke up with her husband of nearly 19 years.

 Buckley has also moved into harness racing and is the owner of the Group One winner Hurricane Jett, a pacer named after his oldest son and trained by highly successful trainer and Collingwood supporter Jayne Davies.

 On 24 September 2008, Nathan Buckley's autobiography, All I Can Be, was published in Australia by Penguin Group.